AlexGalays/abyssa-js/README.md

 }).init();
 ```

-This was the declarative equivalent of:
+Or using the imperative form:
 ```javascript
 var router = Router();
 var articles = State('articles');